Click the titles to learn more about each game.

 Encourage beginning math and calculator skills while providing lots of opportunities for imaginative play.
 Features a built-in, solar-powered calculator that helps familiarize children with the use of a calculator.
 They will also learn currency denominations and have fun handling life-sized money.
 Large buttons on the keypad are easy for little hands to press and the cash drawer makes a “cha-ching” sound when it opens, just like a real register!

 High quality and premium ABS.
 Safe simulation design.
 Can store 600 pieces of coins or 100 pieces of paper money.
 Automatic volume of currency with lights: when the banknote aims at cash inlets, it can automatically absorb.
-Password protection: four electronic password protection, if you press the wrong password, it will not be issued.
+Password protection: if you press the wrong password, money will not be issued.
 Batteries: 3 pieces of AA batteries (not included).

 Family Budget Tools